 Performance: Monday, March 16th @ 8pm @ Wyly

 Submission Deadline: Friday, March 20th @ 6pm

 Rehearsal: Saturday, April 18th from 12-4pm @ Wyly

 Performance on Monday, April 20th @ 8pm @ Wyly

 To submit your story for consideration, please read the DETAILS tab thoroughly then fill out the following form for producer Nicole Stewart.

 Be sure to include the show for which you’d like to be considered.
 You may submit for multiple shows, just send separately.

-*Please note: All Season 3 shows are on Monday evenings at 8:00pm at The Winspear Opera House with a two-hour mandatory rehearsal the Saturday afternoon prior from 12:00-2:00pm.
+*Please note: All Season 4 shows are on Monday evenings at 8:00pm at the Studio Theatre at the Wyly with a four-hour mandatory rehearsal the Saturday afternoon prior from 12:00-4:00pm.
 Be sure to confirm your availability for both the performance and the rehearsal before submitting.
-“Lost in Translation” is not part of Season 3 but you can still submit for it here.